douglasdavis/ddavis.io/content/about/_index.md

 title: About
 ---

 My name is Doug Davis.
-I'm a particle physicist by training (in the closing months of my Ph.D. at Duke University), a self taught software engineer, and an Emacs user.
+I'm a particle physicist by training, a self taught software engineer, and an Emacs user.
 If you're interested in Python, C++, Emacs, or data analysis (with help from those tools), then you might find my posts useful or interesting.